 Do you insure your RV against fire, windstorm, lightning, hail, flood, etc. when it is in your home country?
 If so, a third consideration for Mexico insurance is maintaining full coverage on your RV throughout your stay in Mexico.
 Why do we mention this?

-True, “In and Out” insurance saves a bit of money in reduced insurance premium.
+True, “In and Out” insurance saves money in reduced insurance premium.

-But, if you live in an RV for weeks, months, or full time, you will likely do a lot of cooking in it.
+But, if you live in an RV for weeks or months, you will likely do a lot of cooking in it.
 One of the most common causes of RV fires is, you guessed it: Cooking.
-During our years of RVing, my wife and I have witnessed a number of RV cooking fires.

 Besides covering collision damage and theft, a Mexican auto policy providing physical damage, while rolling OR parked, will cover fire, explosion, and meteorological phenomena such as wind, hail, flood, falling branches or trees, earthquake, volcanic eruption, avalanche, etc.